 Negligence of the law (whether it’s intentional or not) can throw quite the wet blanket on your booming enterprise right from the start.
-It’s not enough to work hard, as we have stated in our recent post on the most common misconceptions about starting a startup; to make it big, you also have to play by the rules and best practices.
+It’s not enough to work hard; to make it big, you also have to play by the rules and best practices.

 Here we list some of the most common startup legal mistakes which can heavily compromise your business’ health and success.

 You Haven’t Chosen the Right Legal Structure for Your Startup

 Sole proprietorship, partnership, LLC, corporation…Which of these structures is right for your startup?

 The terms alone can sound intimidating, especially if company law is not your forte.
 Nonetheless, it’s key you don’t bring any hasty or uninformed decisions.
 An unfitting structure can result in higher taxes, subjection to greater liabilities, or overly-restrictive legal limitations.

 For instance, owners of proprietorships and partnerships expose their personal assets and can be personally sued by creditors of the business.
 On the other hand, LLCs and corporations offer greater liability protection, but are more expensive to register.

 To identify the best option for you, hire a competent lawyer who can offer legal guidance for startups.
 Not only will you receive a fair appraisal of your business concept, but the answer to which structure best fits your needs and goals will follow accordingly.

 Protect your intellectual property, regardless if it has been created by an external consultant or internally, and whether it applies to copyright rights, trademarks, patents, design, etc.